 The comparison against in-situ (mainly buoy) observations is shown in Figure 19.
-SRAL SWH is 0.17 m higher than the in-situ observation for this cycle.
-The SDD (a proxy to the random error) is 0.29 m which is ~12% of the mean.
-This figure indicates an improvement in SWH product and it is now close to the similar statistics comparing other altimeters and in-situ observations (not shown).
+SRAL SWH is 0.18 m higher than the in-situ observations for this cycle.
+The SDD (a proxy to the random error) is 0.30 m which is ~11% of the mean.
+The slight overestimation of SRAL SWH compared to in-situ observations for waves with SWH values in excess of 3-4 m can be seen by tracing the "x" and "o" symbols in Figure 19, which represent the mean of the collocations.
+In general, SWH product from Sentinel-3A is as good as those from other altimeters and in-situ observations (not shown).
 It is important to state that most of in-situ observations are located in the Northern Hemisphere around the American and European coasts.